solo-io/workshops/INSTRUCTOR.md

 echo > $HOME/.ssh/known_hosts
 ```

 All solo.io enterprise products require a license key.
-If you'd like to preset limited-term keys on the student Virtual Machines, then set the `LICENSE_KEY` and `SMH_LICENSE_KEY` and `PORTAL_LICENSE_KEY` environment variables on your workstation before running the `ansible-playbook` command.
+If you'd like to preset limited-term keys on the student Virtual Machines, then set the `LICENSE_KEY` and `GLOO_MESH_LICENSE_KEY` and `PORTAL_LICENSE_KEY` environment variables on your workstation before running the `ansible-playbook` command.

 ```
 export LICENSE_KEY=VeryLongKeyString